-Adam Wolf is a Shareholder in the firm’s Los Angeles and San Francisco offices.
+Adam Wolf is a Partner in the firm’s Los Angeles and San Francisco offices.
 He handles complex civil lawsuits, litigates constitutional and civil rights claims, and represents clients in appeals.
 Adam has argued in the United States Supreme Court, in addition to numerous federal and state courts of appeals.

 Adam started the firm’s embryo-loss practice group.
 He has litigated and resolved a substantial number of claims by clients who suffered the devastating loss of their embryos and eggs.
 Adam has represented more than 200 people against their fertility centers.